 As the ‘Pro’ moniker suggests, the cut is designed for the lithe bodies of professional cyclists, and it fits best when riding in a racy position.
 It’s definitely one you want to consider sizing up if you’re simply a normal person or just want to be able to layer up underneath.

-La Passione PSN Winter Jacket
+La Passione Prestige

-Sleek pro-cut winter jacket with thermo-regulating properties
+Sleek pro-cut winter cycling jacket with thermo-regulating properties

 Pockets: 3 | Colours: 6 | Fit: Race